Yen Tan

 Yen Tan (born March 12, 1975) is a Malaysian-born American independent film producer and director.

 Early life

 Tan emigrated from Malaysia at the age of 19 and is based in Dallas, Texas.

 Career

 He is known for award-winning films Happy Birthday (2002) and Deadroom (2005).
 He also directed the gay-themed Ciao (2008) that he had co-written with the film's lead actor Alessandro Calza.

 His screenwriting lab semi-finalist screenplay Pit Stop was selected by the Outfest Screenwriting Lab.
 The film also screened at the 2013 Sundance Film Festival.
-He was also a finalist for the prestigious Vilcek Prize for Creative Promise.
+He was also a finalist for the Vilcek Prize for Creative Promise.